crocodilefigcucumber/befy41ffiv0ehlun/README.md

 # Data Processing

 The datasets should be downloaded on first use and then reused for subsequent runs. if you run the respective file in `data/` it will download the respective dataset.
+Each of the corresponding data loader functions will return a dict of strings "TRAIN|VAL|TEST" mapped to a dataloader for that split of the data.
+The CUB dataset does not have a "VAL" split.

 Warning: The [CelebA dataset is janky](https://github.com/pytorch/vision/issues/1920) and often returns a Google Drive error on attempting to fetch the large zip file.
 As such you should download that file manually and extract it to `data/celeba/img_align_celeba/`.